-This only grants access to one database.
-Consider creating a datawarehouse for the databases you want to monitor, and then creating a Lightup login there with the same role.
+- This SQL only grants access to one database.
+Consider creating a data warehouse for the databases you want to monitor, and then creating a Lightup login and role there.

 - Username - Enter lightup_user.